bigdogmitchyp/cp1404practicals/prac_07/README.md

 # Practical 07

 This is Mitchell's practical repository.
-I enjoy coding and chilling out.
+I enjoy coding, chilling out, and counterstrike.

 ## Coding Lessons